dukins/irl-streaming-gopro-belabox-complete-guide/README.md

       * Settings->Connections->Mobile Hotspot and Tethering->Mobile Hotspot->Connected devices#
     * Open the browser on your phone and type in the IP of "belabox".
 You should be able to connect to it like on your PC.
     * DONE!
+15. Part with automatic scene switching coming soon.
+The approach in Codexuals video using noalbs did not work for me.
+I have to look for a different option (Loopy SRT Monitor).

 *YOU DID IT!* **NOW** you can call yourself a professional streamer! :D Let your awesome journey without interruptions begin!
 Good luck out there buddy!